Your basket is currently empty!

 Informed consent and clinical judgement are essential when prescribing unlicensed medicines.

-It is important to note that using veterinary ivermectin for COVID-19 can cause serious health problems.
+It is important to note that using veterinary Ivermectin for COVID-19 can cause serious health problems.

 Prescription drugs should be used under the advice and supervision of a healthcare professional to avoid harmful side effects or drug interactions.

-Patients should discuss their needs with their doctor, including the possibility of entering clinical trials involving ivermectin.
+Patients should discuss their needs with their doctor, including the possibility of entering clinical trials involving Ivermectin.

-As the licensing of medicines is reserved to the UK Government and the MHRA makes decisions based on safety, quality, and efficacy criteria, it would be irresponsible to suggest authorised retailers for a drug not approved for COVID-19 treatment in the UK.
+As the licensing of medicines is reserved for the UK Government and the MHRA makes decisions based on safety, quality, and efficacy criteria, it would be irresponsible to suggest authorised retailers for a drug not approved for COVID-19 treatment in the UK.

-The results of ongoing clinical trials involving ivermectin are awaited, and until then, caution and adherence to official guidelines are paramount.
+The results of ongoing clinical trials involving Ivermectin are awaited, and until then, caution and adherence to official guidelines are paramount.

 Only one ivermectin-containing product, Soolantra 10 mg/g cream, is approved in the UK.
-This is not indicated for treating scabies in tablet form
+This is not indicated for treating scabies in tablet form.

 You may be surprised to learn that Soolantra 10 mg/g cream is the only ivermectin product licensed in the UK, and it is solely approved for treating rosacea, not scabies.